georgekuruvillak/dotfiles-1/vim/README.md

-# FLVim
+# .vimrc
 This is my own *vim* configuration.

 ##Requirements
-To work, flvim needs the followings available in your path:
+To work, this needs the followings available in your path:
 ### Required
 - GIT